-We may well ask since when did obedience to secular mandates become the greatest show of “love.”
+We may well ask since when did adherence to secular mandates become the greatest show of “love.”
 Since when did physical well-being become the highest priority for Christians?
-Since when did secular virtues become church mandates?

 Ultimately no dialogue is desired, only a party-line adherence to certain trajectories.

 Yet, let us be encouraged to test the words, even the ones I have written.
 Let us test the spirits.
 Are we being called to true faith in Christ the Lord?
 Or are we being called to something else?
-When has the Church ever compromised so much in the face of an earthly virus?
-Why are we being called to such a radical reevaluation and orientation of the Faith?
+Why does it seem that there is such a radical secular agenda for the reevaluation and orientation of the Christian Faith?

 I will close with this quote, “Orthodox Christians!
 Hold fast to the grace which you have; never let it become a matter of habit; never measure it by merely human standards or expect it to be logical or comprehensible to those who understand nothing higher than what is human or who think to obtain the grace of the Holy Spirit in some other way than that which the one Church of Christ has handed down to us.
 True Orthodoxy by its very nature must seem totally out of place in these demonic times, a dwindling minority of the despised and foolish … But let us take comfort from the certain words of our Lord Jesus Christ: Fear not, little flock, for it is your Father’s good pleasure to give you the Kingdom (Lk.
 12:32),” Fr.
 Seraphim (Rose).